andymlau/Deuteros/README.md

 ## Usage

 The easiest method of running Deuteros is to open the Deuteros.m script using MATLAB and press 'Run'.
 This will initialise the Deuteros GUI directly.
+If running without MATLAB, install Deuteros as a standalone program using one of the installers for Windows or Mac and following the installer instructions.

+Test files have been provided on this repository:

 ### Inputs
 ```